Model Hub solution architecture

 Shift-left, proactive, design-first

-Our approach is fundamentally proactive and the process flips that sequence#8202;.
+Our approach is fundamentally proactive and the process flips that sequence.
 The Hackolade Hub is built on a design-first philosophy that engages subject-matter experts early in the process.
-This shift-left strategy improves data quality and consistency from the outset, reduces rework, and ensures stronger alignment across teams.
+Such shift-left strategy builds improved data quality and consistency from the outset, reduces rework, and ensures stronger alignment across teams.
 It also bridges the gap between technical implementations and the business-facing data catalog, fostering better collaboration through a shared understanding of the meaning and context of data.

 We start with application stakeholders and subject-matter experts, i.e.; the people who know the business and its needs.
 Together they agree on scope, vocabulary, concepts, and definitions.
 Data architects and data modelers then formalize those agreements into models and metadata before applications are developed and data is generated.
 Constraints are clarified, quality principles established, and processes put in place so that, from day one, it is high-quality data that is produced.
 There are interactions are at levels.